hitontology/hitontology.eu/README.md

 Build the image in the project directory using `docker build -t hitontology.eu .`.

 ## Preview
-Switch to the `master` branch and run `jekyll serve --incremental`, respectively `docker --rm --network="local" hitontology.eu`.
+Switch to the `master` branch and run `bundle exec jekyll serve --incremental`, respectively `docker run --rm --network="host" hitontology.eu`.
 Check if everyone looks normal.

 ## Build